niza23/AWS_EKS_Cluster/03_Ways_to_Run_Workloads_in_Amazon_EKS.md

 ## 3. **AWS Fargate (Serverless Pods)**

+* No EC2 at all.
+* You just say “run this pod” → AWS finds space for it.
+*
 * No EC2 at all – AWS runs your pods directly on its own infrastructure.
 * Each pod gets isolated compute, auto-provisioned on demand.
 * You only pay for CPU & memory requested by the pod.